HarryCoburn/CoCReact/README.md

 THIS IS NOT A CoC PORT.
 However, if this engine gets good enough I may fork it into a new repository and pull over the parts of CoC I like.

+Needless to say, the content of these files may be NSFW!

 ## Installation

 1. You will need NPM installed first.